Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics: Trade-offs Among NFQCs in Generated Code

-To address RQ1, we first evaluated the resolved generated patches from the first stage in terms of four NFQCs: maintainability, security, runtime, and memory usage.
-To ensure comparability, the evaluation was conducted on the common subset of 17 resolved patches across the three models. \autoref{tab:codeql_rule_count} summarizes CodeQL results on the common subset of resolved patches for maintainability and security.
-Overall, the generated patches trigger substantially more CodeQL rules than the gold patches.
-When comparing the two dimensions, the number of triggered security rules is much lower than that of maintainability rules.
-Most rule hits for both dimensions fall under the "recommendation" severity level, but the maintainability checks also show considerable errors.
-For maintainability, each model triggers more than 150 errors.
-Among them, DeepSeek-Reasoner records the highest error count with 157, while GPT-4o shows the lowest counts across all three severity levels, with 152 errors, 377 recommendations, and 139 warnings.
-But for security, the largest number of rule hits appears in the recommendation severity level, where GPT-4o reaches 64.
-Across all three models, the generated patches trigger fewer than 10 rules at the error and warning levels. \autoref{tab:maintainability_rules} and \autoref{tab:security_rules} show the most triggered 5 rules of maintainability and security in our experiment.
-The description of each rule is extracted from the CodeQL document.
+To address RQ 5.1, we first evaluated the resolved generated patches from the first stage in terms of maintainability, security, runtime, and memory usage.
+To ensure comparability, the evaluation was conducted on the common subset of 17 resolved patches across the three models. \autoref{tab:codeql_rule_count} summarizes the CodeQL results on this common subset for maintainability and security, together with the average number of lines of code added by each patch.
+Following the official document of CodeQL, the rules are grouped by the severity level: \textbf{E}rror, \textbf{W}arning and \textbf{R}ecommendation.

+Overall, the generated patches trigger substantially more CodeQL rules than the gold patches, with a substantially larger number of newly added issues reported for maintainability than for security.
+In terms of patch size, the gold patches introduce an average of 2.65 added lines of code, whereas the generated patches vary across models, ranging from 2.35 lines for DeepSeek, 5.94 for Claude-Sonnet-4, to 16.71 lines for GPT-4o.

+For maintainability, the gold patches introduce 30 recommendations and no warnings or errors.
+In contrast, the generated patches trigger more than 400 maintainability recommendations per model (423 for GPT-4o, 420 for DeepSeek, and 414 for Claude-Sonnet-4), together with two warnings in each case.
+No maintainability errors are reported for either gold or generated patches.

+Additionally, the observed maintainability issues are not evenly distributed across rules.
+As shown in \autoref{tab:maintainability_rules}, the \textit{cyclic-import} rule alone accounts for 360 to 365 newly introduced issues in the patches generated by LLMs, while no such issues are observed in the gold patches.
+In contrast, the \textit{unused-global-variable} rule is introduced in comparable numbers by both gold and generated patches, with 30 occurrences in the gold patches and 35–36 occurrences across the generated patches.
+Other frequently triggered rules, such as \textit{ineffectual-statement} and \textit{unused-import}, occur only a small number of times and are absent from the gold patches.

+For security, the overall number of triggered rules remains low across all models.
+As reported in \autoref{tab:codeql_rule_count}, the gold patches trigger two security findings at the error level, while the generated patches trigger between four and six error-level findings.
+No security warnings or recommendations are reported for any patch type.
+All newly introduced security issues observed in the generated patches are attributable to the \textit{clear-text-storage-sensitive-data} rule.